shashi-3000/Internsphere/README.md

 MongoDB with Mongoose

+AI/ML Service

+Python, Flask, Pandas, Scikit-learn

 Authentication

 JSON Web Tokens (JWT), bcrypt

 ## 🛠️ How to Run the Project Locally

-You need to run two separate servers for the application to work.
+To run the full application, you need to start all three services in separate terminals.

-1. Running the Backend Server
+### 1. Backend Server (Node.js)
 Navigate to the backend directory:

-cd backend
+cd code/backend

-Install all the required packages.
-The npm install command reads the package.json file and automatically downloads all the necessary dependencies.
+Install dependencies from package.json:

 npm install

-Create a .env file in the backend root and add your environment variables:
+Create a .env file and add your environment variables:

 PORT=3000
 MONGODB_URI=<Your_MongoDB_Atlas_Connection_String>
-DB_NAME=<Your_Database_Name> # e.g., Niyati
+DB_NAME=<Your_Database_Name>
 CORS_ORIGIN=http://localhost:5173
 ACCESS_TOKEN_SECRET=<Your_Secret_Key>
 ACCESS_TOKEN_EXPIRY=1d